spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Node

->Not to be confused with [worker](#worker).
+> Not to be confused with [worker](#worker).

 A node refers to a single machine used by a [cloud deployment](#deployment).
 Its name indicates the role it plays in your deployment.
 You can see these on the advanced tab of your deployment details in the [Console](#console).

 ### Ownership

 The GDK mimics Unreal’s [owning connections](https://docs.unrealengine.com/en-US/Gameplay/Networking/Actors/OwningConnections/index.html) so that client-worker instances can manipulate certain Actors.
-[TODO: remember to make these updates in the “How to set up authority” doc too, i.e. remove mention of ClientRPC].

 ### Ops